 - Playing games for non-academic purposes.

-- Any other behavior deemed inappropriate in the Polk State College Student Code of Conduct.
+- Any other behavior deemed inappropriate in the PSC Student Code of Discipline.

-- Unauthorized installation of software on Polk State College hardware.
+- Unauthorized installation of software on PSC hardware.

-Violation of these terms results in notification of the appropriate administrative authorities as outlined in the Polk State College Student Conduct, Discipline, and Due Process policy.
-This may include the College administration and state and federal agencies.
+Violation of these terms will result in notification of the appropriate administrative authorities as outlined in the PSC Student Conduct, Discipline, and Due Process policy.
+This could include the PSC administration and state and federal agencies.

 Virus Damage Policy

-Polk State College is not responsible for damage to or loss of data from an individual’s disk storage media or home computer resulting from e-mail or any other kind of file transfers from its faculty, staff, and/or other students.
+PSC is not responsible for damage to or loss of data from an individual’s disk storage media or home computer resulting from e-mail or any other kind of file transfers from PSC faculty, staff, and/or other students.

-Polk State College does everything within its power to ensure that harmful files are not propagated, but students are responsible for the protection of their personal hardware, software, and data.
-Students are encouraged to scan any files they receive with a currently-updated virus protection product.
+PSC does everything within its power to ensure that harmful files will not be propagated, but students are responsible for the protection of their personal hardware, software, and data.
+All students are encouraged to scan any files they receive with a currently updated virus protection product before using them on a computer.
 Students should maintain electronic copies of all their work throughout a term to ensure they have a backup if data gets lost and/or corrupted on the Internet.

 Children on Campus

-Polk State College has no facilities or services to accommodate children while adults are attending class or conducting business on campus.
-In fairness to others and in recognition of these limited facilities and lack of services, students should not bring children to class or into other service areas.
+PSC has no facilities or services to accommodate children while adults are attending class or conducting business on campus.
+In fairness to others and in recognition of limited facilities and services, we request student cooperation in not bringing children to class or into other service areas.